 What kinds of seeds do you sell?

-We offer a selection of open pollinated seeds, with a keen focus on heirloom (or heritage) varieties.
+We offer a selection of open pollinated vegetable and herb seeds, with a keen focus on heirloom (or heritage) varieties.

 Open pollinated plants are ideal for home gardeners, and allow for a staggered harvest as their produce typically doesn’t mature all at the same time.